mmu-webdesign/l4-IWD-web-block/rwd-02-start-coding.md

 ### Are you up to date?

-Before you start RWD 1b - Have you completed everything?
+Before you start the next chapter - Have you completed everything?

 - Download the template files from GitHub
 - Define the site in Visual Studio Code and view the files (`index.html`and `layout.css`)